Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Ray-Tracing-Path-Tracing.md

 Path tracing changes the way refraction models on a Lit Material behave.

-To change the type of refraction model a Lit Material uses, in the **Transparency Inputs** section, select a model from the **Refraction model** dropdown, displayed in the following image:
+To change the refraction model a Lit Material uses, in the **Transparency Inputs** section, select a model from the **Refraction model** dropdown, displayed in the following image:

 ![Refraction_model](Images/refraction_model.png)